 When the proposal is approved, the student will be assigned a course number and registered for that course.
 The student may call the BFS office on the last Friday of the Add period to get the course number.
 If the proposal is not complete and/or not approved, the student will not be registered.

 A student must fully complete a proposal form each semester, even if she or he is continuing a previous project.
 BENF 099 is normally for one credit per semester.
 In extraordinary circumstances, a student may petition for more than one credit with a written letter of support from his or her sponsor.

-To answer any questions, concerns, explanations or special circumstances, interested students should schedule an appointment with Linda Wiedmann at 215-746-6488, to discuss them, well before the due date.
+To answer any questions, concerns, explanations or special circumstances, interested students should schedule an appointment at CURF at 215-746-6488, to discuss them, well before the due date.

 Title and grades

 The student and his or her faculty sponsor should agree on a title for the independent study which will appear on the student’s transcript.
 The title must fit into the parameters on the proposal form.
 At the end of the semester the student must submit a copy of the final paper or a copy of the lab journal to the BFS office.
 We must have some written proof of the student’s work in order for him or her to receive credit.

 BFS will send the student’s sponsor a grade sheet from the Registrar: the sponsor determines the student’s grade.